value-maximized/ML-projects/image_classifier/README.md

 - [File Structure](#file-structure)

 ## 🎯 Overview
+Think of this model as a **visual recognition system** that learns to identify objects in images.
+It takes a 32×32 color photo and outputs one of 10 categories (plane, car, bird, etc.).

-This project implements a Convolutional Neural Network (CNN) to classify images into 10 categories: planes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
+This Convolutional Neural Network (CNN) can be used to classify images into 10 categories: planes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.

 ## 📊 Dataset